Antiscammer-Dev-team/APIANTISCAMMER/docs/source/index.rst

 Security Notes
 --------------
-- Do not cache lookup responses
 - Do not expose API keys publicly
 - Use HTTPS only
-- Rotate API keys periodically
+- Rotate API keys periodically (Ask ram2 for new keys.
+We can provide any keys as you ask)
+- Dont constantly flood the API (Heavy traffic is expected but dont create a inf loop)

 Support
 -------